MichelzZzZ/Pornscript/README.md

 # Variables

 In pornscript you don't define variables.
-But there are 4- pre defined variables.
+But there are 4 pre-defined variables.
 One is stored between the tits.
 One is stored in the butt.
 One is stored in the pussy and one is stored in the mouth

-for example, in this image we use the 'put' commands to store 4 variables and then print (moan) them
+for example, in this image we use the 'put' command to store 4 variables and then moan them to the console

 ![capture6](https://user-images.githubusercontent.com/109735783/185618185-33cb10b4-df68-4424-ae10-fd8b7397883d.PNG)